TMcMeans/test-server/README.md

 ## Features

 The server accepts POST requests to the route "/test" which accepts one argument “string_to_cut” and returns a JSON object with the key “return_string” and a string containing every third letter from the original string.
-For example, if you POST {"string_to_cut": "iamyourlyftdriver"}, it will return {"return_string": "muydv"}.
+For example, if you POST {"string_to_cut": "happybirthdaymom"}, it will return {"return_string": "pbtao"}.

 ## Future Iterations